ryanstraits/ryanstraits.github.io/_posts/2018-04-08-intro-the-middle-chapters.md

 But then, what's next?
 Realistically, a whole lot of nothing.

 Midlife feels like it could seemingly go on forever.
-It is "[a book without any structure, sentences, periods, commas, paragraphs, chapters...or punctuation](http://www.npr.org/2016/03/17/469822644/8-ways-you-can-survive-and-thrive-in-midlife)."
+It is "<a href="http://www.npr.org/2016/03/17/469822644/8-ways-you-can-survive-and-thrive-in-midlife" target="_blank">a book without any structure, sentences, periods, commas, paragraphs, chapters...or punctuation</a>."
 And so, without any of these built-in cultural chapters, you can quickly find yourself slipping into one fantastically dreadful existential breakdown.

 You might even call it: a midlife crisis.